Yancheng–Nantong high-speed railway

 The Yancheng–Nantong high-speed railway or Yantong high-speed railway is a high-speed line between Yancheng and Nantong in China.
 It has a length of 156.6 km and a design speed of 350 km/h.The line opened on 30 December 2020.
-The initial operating speed will be 300 km/h.
+The initial operating speed is 300 km/h.

 History

 Construction began on 1 May 2018.